Qiskit/qiskit/docs/contributing_to_qiskit.rst

 Optional Extras
 ---------------

-In addition to the tracked elements there are additional packages built on top of Qiskit which are developed in tandem with Qiskit for example the application repositories like qiskit-optimization.
+In addition to the tracked elements, there are additional packages built on top of Qiskit which are developed in tandem with Qiskit, for example, the application repositories like qiskit-optimization.
 For convienence these packages are tracked by the Qiskit metapackage as optional extras that can be installed with Qiskit.
-Releases of these optional downstream projects do not trigger a metapackage release as they are unpinned and do not effect the metapackage version.
-If there is a compatibility issue between Qiskit and these downstream optional dependencies and the minimum version needs to be adjusted in a standalone release this will only be done as a patch version release as it's a packaging bugfix.
+Releases of these optional downstream projects do not trigger a metapackage release as they are unpinned and do not affect the metapackage version.
+If there is a compatibility issue between Qiskit and these downstream optional dependencies and the minimum version needs to be adjusted in a standalone release, this will only be done as a patch version release as it's a packaging bugfix.

 Qiskit Element Requirement Tracking
 ===================================

-While not strictly related to the meta-package and Qiskit versioning how we track the element versions in the meta-package's requirements list is important.
-Each element listed in the setup.py should be pinned to a single version.
+While not strictly related to the meta-package and Qiskit versioning, how we track the element versions in the meta-package's requirements list is important.
+Each element listed in the ``setup.py`` should be pinned to a single version.
 This means that each version of Qiskit should only install a single version for each tracked element.
 For example, the requirements list at any given point should look something like::